cjratcliff/ml-compiled/docs/activations.rst

 .. math::

   f(x) = \text{concat}(\text{ReLU}(x), \text{ReLU}(-x))

+Using the CReLU doubles the size of the input to the next layer, increasing the number of parameters.

 | **Proposed in**
 | `Understanding and Improving Convolutional Neural Networks via Concatenated Rectified Linear Units, Shang et al. (2016) <https://arxiv.org/abs/1603.05201>`_